fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ## Requirements

-Even though you could set up `particld` for staking on your DSD manually, we'll focus on using Partyman staking utility, thanks to all the automation and ease of use it offers.
+Even though you could set up `rhombusd` for staking on your DSD manually, we'll focus on using Partyman staking utility, thanks to all the automation and ease of use it offers.

-- **Particl wallet** – your primary wallet with funds on it ([Particl Desktop](/tutorial/wallets/particl-desktop/), [Particl Core](/tutorial/wallets/particl-core/) or [Particl Copay](/tutorial/wallets/particl-copay/))
+- **Rhombus wallet** – your primary wallet with funds on it ([Rhombus Desktop](/tutorial/wallets/rhombus-desktop/), [Rhombus Core](/tutorial/wallets/rhombus-core/) or [Rhombus Copay](/tutorial/wallets/rhombus-copay/))
 - **hardware for staking** – Raspberry Pi +3, Rock64 or other ("DSD")
   - older versions of RPi should work as well, but keep in mind that CPU performance does matter when staking, so you might not get ideal results
   - at least **32 GB of storage** (SD card)